Baby Waking Up Every Hour – Reasons and Remedies

 1. Nutrition and Diet

 If your baby’s not getting proper nutrition or not eating enough, chances are he must be waking up because of hunger.
-Hunger is a prominent cause for frequent waking up in babies.
-A baby should eat properly at dinner time in order to get proper sleep at night.
-You can also try increasing the amount of food slowly or add breast milk and observe what happens in their sleep cycles.
+Hunger is a prominent cause of newborns waking up every hour.
+A baby should eat properly at dinnertime to get proper sleep at night.
+You can also try slowly increasing the food or adding breast milk and observe what happens in their sleep cycles.

 2. Discomfort

-Your baby’s not at an age where he can speak or convey his discomfort to you.
-His discomfort may stem from bruises or bumps which he receives in the middle of the day, often going unnoticed until late at night since he’s busy playing and enjoying himself.
+Your baby is not at an age where he can speak or convey his discomfort to you.
+His discomfort may stem from bruises or bumps, which he receives in the middle of the day.
+These often go unnoticed until late at night since he’s busy playing and enjoying himself.
 These little things may bother him and prevent him from sleeping well.
 You should look for signs to see if he’s uncomfortable and needs some soothing.

 3. Stomach Pain

 Air in the stomach is responsible for frequent waking in babies.
-The trapped air in tummies leads to stomach pain, this waking them up every so often.
-Burping is a nice way to fix that.
+The trapped air in tummies leads to stomach pain, which occasionally wakes them up.
+Burping is an excellent way to fix that (11).

 4. Silent Reflux

 Reflux symptoms prevent babies from sleeping well at night.
-Watch out for silent reflux and ask your doctor for medication recommendations.
+Watch out for silent reflux, and ask your doctor for medication recommendations (12).

 5. Noisy Environment

-Sleepy in a noisy room and being exposed to unpleasant sounds during the day makes babies unhappy and unable to settle down at night.
+Sleepy in a noisy room and exposure to unpleasant sounds during the day make babies unhappy and unable to settle down at night.
 Every baby needs a bit of downtime to drift off into slumber.

 6. Teething

 Teething is a natural physiological process that disrupts sleeping patterns in babies.
-Teething begins around six months of age and can be a cause of infrequent sleeping schedule in babies right up to their toddler stage.
+It begins around six months of age and can cause infrequent sleeping patterns right up to the toddler stage (8).

 7. Habits

-If your baby’s too used to sleeping in irregular patterns, it may have become a habit.
+If your baby is too used to sleeping in irregular patterns, it may have become a habit.
 You’ll have to work on rewiring it, and that takes a bit of patience and time.
-Habits get hardwired over time, and you’ll have to keep in mind that you’ll have to change up the routine completely.
+Habits get hardwired over time, and you’ll have to remember that you’ll have to change the routine completely.

-For example, you can try reducing the duration of your baby’s daytime naps to get him ready for their night-time sleep.
-It’s effective, but he may not be happy with it in the beginning.
+For example, you can try reducing the duration of your baby’s daytime naps to prepare him for nighttime sleep.
+This is effective, but he may not be happy with it in the beginning.

 8. Infections

-Your little one will be able to grab and move objects, he will be exposing himself to germs more and more as the hours go by.
+As your little one learns to grab and move objects, he will expose himself to germs more and more as the hours go by.
 Putting objects in the mouth increases the chances of upper respiratory tract infections and may cause congestion and coughing if he already has a cold.

-Diarrhoea, irregular bowel movements, and fever could also be a cause of why your baby may be waking up frequently.
+Diarrhoea, irregular bowel movements, and fever could also be a cause of your baby’s frequent waking up.
 Check with the doctor regarding infections and ask what medications or supplements you could give them.
-Avoid exposing your baby to people who have contagious infections and practice proper hygiene at home as precautionary measures.
+As a precautionary measure, avoid exposing your baby to people who have contagious infections and practice proper hygiene at home.

 Useful Tips to Help Your Baby Get Good Sleep